Wide Reads

 In Today's Words:

-"The wise man may make for himself an island which no flood can overwhelm."
+"By rousing himself, by earnestness, by restraint and control, the wise man may make for himself an island which no flood can overwhelm."

 — Buddha

-Context: Describing what earnestness creates in your life
+Context: Describing what deliberate practice creates

 In Today's Words: